 Turkish Coffee – Starting at the Beginning

 At its height, the Ottoman Empire stretched from Algiers to the Persian Gulf, and from Budapest to Massawa on the Eritrean coast.
-Coincidentally, or not, almost everywhere the Ottoman Empire established itself for any length of time consumes the old empire’s eponymous ‘Turkish Coffee,’ especially in Greece, Bosnia, and Armenia.
-In Greece, in particular, this type of coffee functions as something of a ‘national beverage’ alongside ouzo.
-However, this coffee is also enjoyed across North Africa and parts of the Arabian peninsula.
+Coincidentally, or not, almost everywhere the Ottoman Empire established itself for any length of time now consumes their eponymous ‘Turkish Coffee,’ especially in Greece, Bosnia, and Armenia.

 It was ‘not’ love at first sip.

-Initially, the Sultan was entirely unimpressed with the drink, finding it to be bitter and unpleasant – an opinion shared by ‘most’ of his staff.
-However, the more culinary-minded of the Sultan’s courtiers refined the drink in several ways – brewing and tasting along the way.
-First, they roasted the beans to what we might recognize as a ‘dark roast’ these days, then ground the roasted beans into a fine powder, and brewed the powdered coffee in purpose-crafted pots called ‘cezve,’ as well as adding copious amounts of sugar.
+First, they roasted the beans to what we might recognize as a ‘dark roast’ these days, then ground the roasted beans into a fine powder, and brewed the powdered coffee in purpose-crafted pots called ‘cezve,’ and added copious amounts of sugar.
 The coffee was a hit.
 Importantly, it was a hit not only with the Sultan himself, but with the entirety of the palace.
-From there, the drink became fashionable throughout the empire, and as coffee imports increased (bringing coffee prices down), the drink rapidly found its way into the lives of the general population.

-1) Truly unique taste and texture.
+- Truly unique taste and texture.
 I could sit here and describe the coffee’s flavor as ‘fruity’ and ‘nutty’ without even a hint of ‘coffee bitterness,’ or I could try to convey its texture as ‘pleasantly thick’ or even ‘syrup-like,’ but instead I’ll describe ‘why’ the coffee has these qualities so that it all makes a bit more sense.
 First and foremost, consider that Turkish Coffee typically has somewhere between a 3-to-1 and 1-to-1 coffee-to-sugar ratio, and that you are simmering your desired amount of sugar ‘with’ the coffee.
 Now, if simmering sugar in a pot with a relatively small amount of water sounds familiar, well…that’s how you make syrup – yes, you are effectively preparing syrup ‘in’ your coffee.
 However, consider also that the process of preparing Turkish coffee has more in common with ‘roasting’ coffee than with ‘brewing’ coffee, which extracts a much larger amount of oils from the grinds when compared to preparing espresso or using a drip.
 These oils are going directly into your coffee, as opposed to being filtered through a machine or mesh filter – again, this cuts to the coffee’s ‘silky’ or ‘syrupy’ texture.
-Tack on the coffee’s natural ‘crema’ or ‘froth,’ and you can probably begin to see why this coffee is loved as much for its texture and mouthfeel as for its flavor.
+Tack on the coffee’s natural ‘crema’ or ‘froth,’ and you can probably begin see why this coffee is loved as much for its texture and mouthfeel as for its flavor.

-2) It forces you to slow down.
+- It forces you to slow down.
 This is ‘not’ a coffee that you can rush – at any level.
 The preparation process simply demands that you set aside a solid ten minutes to prepare and enjoy your coffee.
 You cannot ‘set it and forget it,’ instead you need to watch the coffee like hawk, or you’ll have a mess on your hands.
 You also cannot put it in a to go cup as that risks destroying the crema, and also risks disrupting the grinds, resulting in a thoroughly inedible coffee – not fun.
 Thus, fix yourself a Turkish coffee, and learn how to relax for a few minutes.

-3) A Ritual In a Cup.
+- A Ritual In a Cup.
 From the specialized copper pot, to the unique preparation method, to more or less ‘needing’ to set aside a few minutes to savor the coffee, this particular type of brew more or less ‘requires’ something of a ritual.
 In Turkey, the coffee is often served in ornate ‘coffee sets,’ featuring demitasse cups and copious amounts of engraved bronzeware, and often alongside something sweet with small glasses of water for cleansing the palate.
 In Greece, the ritual is similar, giving rise to Greece’s version of the midday ‘siesta.’

 What You’ll Need to Prepare Turkish Coffee

-3) A ‘Briki,’ ‘Cezve,’ or ‘Ibrik.’
-These are different names for a particular type of copper pot featuring a wide-bottom and a thin-neck.
-‘Briki’ in Greece, ‘Cezve’ in Turkey, ‘Ibrik’ in English.
+- A ‘Briki,’ ‘Cezve,’ or ‘Ibrik.’
+In essence, a small pot.
+While available in different sizes ibriks are typically single serve.
+Briki, Cezve, or Ibrik are different names for a particular type of special pot made of copper.
+These pots feature a wide-bottom, a thin-neck, and a long handle.
 This unique shape facilitates ‘gathering’ the foam, as the foam will ‘erupt’ from the bottom and ‘gather’ within the neck of the pot, where it becomes dense and sticky.
-The unique shape also facilitates the ‘quick-then-slow’ pour, in which you quickly pour the foam into the cup, and then reduce the speed of the pour to a trickle, so as not to disturb the crema.
+The unique shape also facilitates the ‘quick-then-slow’ pour, in which you quickly pour the foam into the cup, and then reduce the speed of the pour to a trickle, so as not to disturb the coffee’s dense, dark foam.
 Conversely, some ‘experts’ suggest pouring as slow as possible from the get-go, which allows the crema to trickle out with the coffee.
 I’ve done it both ways, and had success with both.
+Note: Aside from copper, these pots are also available in stainless steel, glass, and silver, as well as silver lined copper.

 Preparing Turkish Coffee – General Pointers

-1) The Crema or Foam – More Than Looks.
+- The Crema or Foam – More Than Looks.
 While Turkish Coffee is perhaps best known for its characteristic ‘crema,’ which is the dense foam that results from the accumulative extract of the coffee grinds and dissolved sugar, this froth isn’t just for looks.
 Instead, it’s indicative that a cup has been prepared ‘just right.’
 Did you cook the coffee too long and let it boil?
 No crema – you boiled it away.
 Did you stir the coffee too much, too hard, or after the coffee was fully prepared?
 No crema – you stirred it away.
 Did you use too little coffee?
 Congrats on that thin to non-existent crema.
 Did you use ‘too much’ coffee?
 You’ll have visible grinds in the crema.
-Did you not allow the coffee to set at the bottom of the cup after pouring?
+Did you not allow the coffee to set at the bottom of cup after pouring?
 Once again, visible grinds in the crema.
 Thus, a good-looking crema is simply indicative that the coffee was well prepared at each stage of the brewing process.

-3) Low and Slow.
+- Low and Slow.
 My burners have settings that range from one to five, with one being the weakest flame possible.
 I cook my Turkish Coffee just under the two setting, or very nearly as low as the flame goes.
 You want the coffee to cook slowly to aid in proper extraction, and to lengthen the ‘simmering time,’ while avoiding boiling altogether.
 If you cook the coffee to fast, you risk boiling, and limit the amount of time the coffee spends simmering.
-The end result will be a coffee that’s overcooked – because you let it boil – or undercooked, because you had to lift it off the flame too soon to prevent boiling.
+The end result will be a coffee that’s overcooked – because you let boil – or undercooked, because you had to lift it off the flame too soon to prevent boiling.
 Low and slow, or not at all.

 Serving Turkish Coffee

-1) Something Sweet.
+- Something Sweet.
 The most common ‘sweet’ pairing with Turkish coffee is Turkish Delight.
 Shocking, I know.
 However, I’ve found that any marzipan based sweet works well, along with various artisan jellies and flaky pastries.
 I particularly enjoyed my Phyllo Pecan Tartlets with this coffee.

-3) Stay Away From Anything Savory.
+- Stay Away From Anything Savory.
 One of the very few things that Turks and Greeks agree on is that Turkish/Greek coffee is ‘not’ to be served with anything savory.
 This is very much a beverage to be served alongside something sweet, or merely on its own.
 Please, trust me on this.

 Turkish Coffee